Transmission control room: Presentation suite

-The presentation suite is staffed 24/7 by on-air presentation directors who are responsible for the continuity and punctual playout of scheduled broadcast programming.
+The presentation suite is staffed 24/7 by on-air presentation directors who are responsible for the continuity and punctuality playout of scheduled broadcast programming.
 Programming may be live from the television studio or played from video tape or from video server playout.
 When broadcast programming is 'live' the presentation coordinator will override the broadcast automation system and manually switch television programming.
 The presentation director (PD) will directly coordinate live television programming going to air in consultation with master control and the production assistant (PA) or the director's assistant (DA).
 The presentation director will arrange program source to be allocated by master control and advise the DA as to the start time and count the production in from 10 seconds to first-frame of picture and the DA will count the production out to the television commercial break and so on it continues to the end of the program.
 Live programming is unpredictable and will affect the scheduled timing of scheduled programming events; the PD adjusts programming to bring the schedule back on time by adding or removing fill content from the playout schedule.
 The presentation director is also responsible for enacting emergency procedures in the event of a channel breakdown.